Gentle Giant Media Group was founded by screen industry veteran Greg Basser.

 In 2011 Greg founded Village Roadshow Pictures Asia (VRPA) and co–founded Perfect Village, a joint venture with VRPA, Perfect World and Endeavor Content.
 Perfect Village produces films in Chinese as co–productions with Chinese companies for release in China.

 Gentle Giant Media Group has partnered with Impact to bring Impact’s innovative Impact Australia program to Melbourne, the first of which was held “virtually” in 2020 and is continuing in person in 2021. .

 Founded by Ron Howard, Brian Grazer, and Tyler Mitchell in March 2018, Impact cultivates and empowers creative storytellers from around the world by taking an innovative and collaborative approach to content creation.
 In Impact programs, talented voices from all over the world are paired with award-winning screenwriters and showrunners, who work with them to help break story, craft characters, offer ideas, give notes and push the Creators to produce their best work at the accelerated pace of an 8 week program.
 Over 14,000 writers from 80+ countries have applied to Impact, of which 72 writers & writing teams have been accepted, creating 61 new film and TV projects, 22 of which have been set-up at places like Netflix, Sony, Legendary, Village Roadshow, Amblin etc.

-Greg is member of the Board of Directors of the Australian Academy of Cinema and Television Arts Sciences.
+Greg is member of Screen Producers Australia and of the Australian Academy of Cinema and Television Arts Sciences.
 He is also a former member of the Board & the Executive Committee of Australians in Film, a Los Angeles based non–profit foundation that supports and promotes Australian screen talent and culture in the United States.
 Greg is an inaugural CEO member of the American Australian Business Council and a G’Day USA Champion for the Australian Government’s G’Day USA program.

 In 2016, Greg was awarded the Qantas Orry–Kelly International Award, honoring him for his contribution to the national identity of Australia, his success in and contribution to the international film industry and for creating opportunities and inspiration for other Australians internationally.
 He is also a Member of the International Academy of Television Arts & Sciences and a 2017 and 2018 Variety500 Honoree.